-Istanbul, Turkey: The Ultimate Travel Guide 2025
+Istanbul, Türkiye: The Ultimate Travel Guide 2026

-Istanbul, located in the northwest of Turkey, straddles both Europe and Asia across the shimmering Bosphorus Strait.
-It's a city of striking contrasts — where ancient domes rise beside sleek modern towers and the call to prayer drifts over bustling cafés.
+Istanbul, located in the northwest of Türkiye, straddles both Europe and Asia across the shimmering Bosphorus Strait.
+It's a city of striking contrasts - where ancient domes rise beside sleek modern towers and the call to prayer drifts over bustling cafés.
 The city's position between continents gives it a distinctive rhythm and energy, making it a cultural and commercial heart of the nation.
-Istanbul is one of the best places to visit in Turkey, offering a blend of timeless heritage and urban sophistication that few cities in the world can match.
+Istanbul is one of the best places to visit in Türkiye, offering a blend of timeless heritage and urban sophistication that few cities in the world can match.

 Visiting Istanbul is an experience that engages every sense.
 The aroma of freshly baked simit mingles with the scent of Turkish coffee; ferry horns echo over the water; and the colorful chaos of the Grand Bazaar invites exploration.
 The city's neighborhoods each have their own charm - from the bohemian streets of Cihangir and the art galleries of Karaköy to the serene courtyards of Üsküdar across the Bosphorus.
 Whether you're wandering along the waterfront promenades or discovering hidden teahouses, Istanbul offers endless layers of discovery.